asumagic/ls3p/README.md

 ## Overview

 - [`ls3p::messages::`](include/ls3p/messages/) provides C++ class representations of LSP messages that can be parsed from `nlohmann::json` objects, and provides additional helper functions.
-    - [`ls3p::messages::base::`](include/ls3p/messages/base/) implements ["base" messages](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#requestMessage) as defined in the LSP and/or JSON-RPC specifications.
-    - [`ls3p::messages::caps::`](include/ls3p/messages/caps/) implements messages defined in the LSP that refer to client or server capabilities.
-    - The rest of the main namespace contains all other definitions.
+It is split up in namespaces that generally match the LSP specification categories.
+Each file groups up related structures.
+Convenience headers inside of the root directory allow including all headers of a particular `ls3p::messages::` namespace.